garyunyoung/portfolio/README.md

 - [ ] Link up-to-date resume
 - [ ] Update mobile nav styling
 - [ ] Remove p5.js or find another use for it
+- [ ] Fix state when returning to projects page from a pr project page

 #### Refactor ####
 - [ ] Project data: conditional rendering for project page prop data